WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/oidc-agent.md

 Agent pid 62088
 ```

-* ***To install OIDC Agent from source or in a Debian/Ubuntu distro, please refer to oidc-agent [installation documentation](https://indigo-dc.gitbook.io/oidc-agent/installation/install)***
+* ***To install OIDC Agent from source or in a Debian/Ubuntu distro, please refer to the [KIT Repo Server](https://repo.data.kit.edu) and to the oidc-agent [installation documentation in gitbook](https://indigo-dc.gitbook.io/oidc-agent/installation/install)***

 ## **How to register a client**

-In order to obtain a token out of IAM, a user needs a client registered. oidc-agent can automate this step and store client credentials securely on the user machine.
+In order to obtain a token out of an OP such as IAM, a user needs a client registered. oidc-agent can automate this step and store client credentials securely on the user machine.

-A new client can be registered using the ```oidc-gen``` command, as follows:
+A new client is registered using the ```oidc-gen``` command, as follows:

 ```
-$ oidc-gen --pub --iss https://wlcg.cloud.cnaf.infn.it --scope max --flow=device  wlcg
+$ oidc-gen --iss https://wlcg.cloud.cnaf.infn.it --scope max --flow=device  wlcg
 ```
 The ```--flow=device``` instructs ```oidc-agent``` to use the device code flow for the authentication, which is the recommended way with IAM.

-oidc-agent will register a new client and store the client credentials and a refresh token locally in encrypted form (the agent will ask for a password from the user).
+oidc-agent will use "dynamic client registration" to register a new client and store the client credentials and a refresh token locally in encrypted form (the agent will ask for a password from the user).

+Some IAM instance may not have "dynamic client registration" enabled.
+In this
+case you may try `oidc-gen` with the `--pub` parameter.
+This makes use of a pre-registered "public client", which may be available for that IAM instance.

-## **How to print a list of all configured account**
+## **How to print a list of all configured accounts**

 To obtain a list of all configured accounts configured, either ```oidc-gen --accounts``` or ```oidc-add --list``` can be used.
 Both of them can use the same flag ```-l```